klasbo/TTK4145/Exercise1/README.md

  - Conclusion: We'll ~~cross~~ burn that bridge when we get to it This exercise does not require that you use the machines at the real-time lab, although the C code uses POSIX.

-Since we are still in the startup-phase, there are no real groups and lab-times this week (7th to 10th Jan.).
+Since we are still in the startup-phase, there are no real groups and assigned lab-times this week (7th to 10th Jan.), which means the workspaces are "first come, first served".
 Due-date is therefore 17th January.

 [Go](http://golang.org) has an interactive "Tour" you can take.
 Its syntax is a bit different, so it may be worth skimming through, or at least using as a quick reference.